plokhotnyuk/jsoniter-scala/README.md

 List of options that change parsing and serialization in runtime:
 - Serialization of strings with escaped Unicode characters to be ASCII compatible
 - Indenting of output and its step
-- Throwing of stackless parsing exceptions to greatly reduce impact on performance
+- Throwing of stack-less parsing exceptions to greatly reduce impact on performance
 - Turning off hex dumping of affected by error part of an internal byte buffer to reduce impact on performance
 - Preferred size of internal buffers when parsing from `InputStream` or serializing to `OutputStream`